Switch to Digit Insurance

 8. Pilates

-Pilates is a fitness program aiming to improve one's core strength, balance and coordination.
-Moreover, women with type 2 diabetes who include Pilates in their exercise routine have shown signs of improvement in controlling their blood sugar levels, according to a 2020 study.
-One can register oneself for Pilate classes at any Pilate studio or local gym.
+Pilates is a fitness program that aims to improve core strength, balance, and coordination.
+Moreover, according to a 2020 study, women with type 2 diabetes who include Pilates in their exercise routine have shown signs of improvement in controlling their blood sugar levels.
+One can register for Pilates classes at any Pilates studio or local gym.

 9. Yoga

 Yoga has been working as a low-impact exercise for the past 5,000 years and helps one become more flexible and strong.
-Yoga involves motions, focus on breathing and poses, which help in easing stress and helps in building muscle.
+Yoga involves motions, focus on breathing and poses, which help ease stress and build muscle.
 This helps in keeping one's blood sugar levels more stable.
 Yoga also helps in developing balance.

 10. Gardening